jab/bidict/CONTRIBUTING.rst

-  EditorConfig allows us to provide a single ``.editorconfig`` file to configure settings like indentation consistently across a variety of suppored editors.
+  EditorConfig allows us to provide a single ``.editorconfig`` file to configure settings like indentation consistently across a variety of supported editors.
   See https://editorconfig.org/#download to install the plugin for your editor.

 - Create a topic branch off of master for your changes: